zach-taylor/splunk_handler/README.md

         #flush_interval=15.0, # send batches of log statements every n seconds, defaults to 15.0
         #queue_size=5000, # a throttle to prevent resource overconsumption, defaults to 5000
         #debug=False, # turn on debug mode; prints module activity to stdout, defaults to False
+        #retry_count=5, # Number of retry attempts on a failed/erroring connection, defaults to 5
+        #retry_backoff=2.0,  # Backoff factor, default options will retry for 1 min, defaults to 2.0
     )

     logging.getLogger('').addHandler(splunk)